jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

     fc00:0:1111:e005::          uDT6              'default'                         bgp-65000           InUse  Y
     ```
 > [!NOTE]
 > The bottom two entries.
 These SIDs belong to BGP and represent End.DT behaviors.
-Any packet arriving with either of these SIDs as the outer IPv6 destination address will be decasulated and then an LPM lookup in the global/default routing table will be performed on the inner destination address.
+Any packet arriving with either of these SIDs as the outer IPv6 destination address will be decapsulated and then an LPM lookup in the global/default routing table will be performed on the inner destination address.
 More on this later in the *`SRv6 Packet Walk`* section.

 2. Validate the SRv6 prefix-SID configuration.
 As example for xrd01 look for *SID value: fc00:0000:1111::*
     ```